 About the Program

-The McGill University Health Centre (MUHC) was the first program in North America to offer training leading to a Fellow of the Royal College of Physicians in the specialty of Emergency Medicine.
+In 1972, McGill University was the first Canadian University and the third in North America to offer specialty training in Emergency Medicine.
 The five-year program is designed to graduate expert clinicians who will lead the field in research, education, and administration.

 The program is affiliated primarily with five teaching hospitals.